 Your code should look like this:

-Here in blue, you can see the trial step layer we’ve created on Abyssale and in yellow the lead name layer.
+You can see the trial step layer we’ve created on Abyssale and the lead name layer.
 It is these layers that will be personalized in our email.

 #4 Personalize your Mailchimp dynamic image with Merge tags

 As it is the first email of our campaign we will add “Welcome onboard” after the trial step layer code.
 For the lead_name layer, we'll use a Mailchimp merge tag to insert a different value for each one of our recipients.
 As we want to use the first name of our contact, we'll add the *|FNAME|* merge tag.
 Our code should now look like this :

 If you want to use any other merge tag than the first name one we've just used, you can find a detailed all the default merge tags on this list.